-The activist from Ecoaction was detained together with her colleague and placed in a detention cell, where they stayed for 12 hours, during which they had no access to a lawyer.
-Both of them were accredited as COP24 observers and participated in side events.
-Both were eventually released because of a lack of evidence.
+An activist from Ecoaction was detained together with her colleague and placed in a detention cell where they stayed for 12 hours, during which they had no access to a lawyer.
+Both of them were accredited with COP24 observers and participated in side events.
+Both were eventually released due to lack of evidence.

 It was not an isolated case.
-Poland, as the hosting country for COP 24, had already aroused the concern of the international community in July, when a restrictive bill “on specific solutions related to the organization of sessions of the Conference of the Parties to the United Nations Framework Convention on Climate Change in the Republic of Poland” was passed by Poland’s parliament.
-The new law, specifically prepared for the occasion of COP24, allowed the Polish authorities to “collect, obtain, gather, verify, process and use information, including personal data about persons posing a threat to public safety and order, including outside the borders of the Republic of Poland” if there was a “justified assumption” they would be staying in Poland.
+Poland, as the country host for COP 24, had already been involved in the international community in July, when its restrictive bill "on specific solutions related to the organization of sessions of the United Nations Framework Convention on Climate Change in the Republic of Poland" was passed by Poland's parliament.
+The new law, specifically for the occasion of COP24, allowed the Polish authorities to "collect, obtain, gather, verify, process and use information, including personal data about persons posing a threat to public safety, including outside the borders of the Republic of Poland,” if there was a "justified assumption" they would be staying in Poland.
 The law allowed the Polish authorities to snoop on COP24 participants and forbade spontaneous demonstrations during the event.

-This didn’t go unnoticed.
-A number of international NGOs and United Nations agencies raised concerns about the law being passed and pointed out that the law was in contravention of the Aarhus Convention, violated basic human freedoms, and was completely unconstitutional.
+This did not go unnoticed.
+A number of international NGOs and United Nations agencies raised concerns about the law being passed and pointed out that the law contradicted the Aarhus Convention, violated basic human freedoms, and was completely unconstitutional.

 Their concerns were legitimate.
-At the time of COP 24 at least 14 activists, including a member of the official Georgian delegation, Nugzar Kokhreidze (from the Dialogue of Generations organization), were prevented from entering Poland and/or deported.
-Some of them were stopped at airports and others pulled off trains or even temporarily detained, as the case of the Ecoaction activists shows.
-In most of the cases the police officers were unable to give them a reason for their detention or just simply stated that the person detained was on a list of dangerous people.
+At the time of COP 24, at least 14 activists, including a member of the official Georgian delegation, Nugzar Kokhreidze (from the Dialogue of Generations organization), were taken from Poland and/or deported.
+Some of them were stopped at airports and others were pulled off trains or even temporarily detained, as the case with the Ecoaction activists shows.
+In most cases, the police officers were unable to give them a reason for their detention or simply stated that the person was on the list of dangerous people.
 The activists were from different countries, including Germany, Belgium, Ukraine, Georgia, Kyrgyzstan, and Russia.
-According to the Polish authorities, the people detained were on an alert list and represented a national threat.
-The civic society argued that the true reason was to silence the climate activists and prevent them from attending the climate march that was held on December 8 and in which more than 130,000 participated.
+According to the Polish authorities, the people detained were on the alert list and represented a national threat.
+The civic society argued explained they were prevented from attending the climate march that was held on December 8.

-“Hours before the climate march, which was duly registered and approved by the respective authorities in advance for December 8, and is a peaceful non-violent action, at least 10 observers from civil society organizations from eastern Europe, Caucasus and Central Asia (EECCA) were detained at the border and denied entry on allegations of being “a threat to public order and security”.
-Those, who are only planning to come to COP24 are also at risk.
-People are detained for long periods in ill-fitted rooms, searched and interrogated.
-Then they are deported.
-For the first time in COP’s entire history, the declared climate justice, key human rights and liberties, transparency and accessibility of the process that are guaranteed by the Europeean Union legislation and the rules of the United Nations Framework Convention on Climate Change (UNFCCC) for the annual Conference of Parties (COP24), were flagrantly violated and became a humiliating obstacle for the civil society representatives from a climatically vulnerable region
+"Hours before the climate march, a peaceful non-violent action, which was registered and approved by the respective authorities on December 8, at least 10 observers from civil society organizations in Eastern Europe, Caucasus and Central Asia were detained at the border and denied entry on allegations of being "a threat to public order and security."
+Those who are only planning to come to COP24 are also at risk.
+People are detained for long periods in ill-fitted rooms, searched, and interrogated.
+Then, they are deported.
+For the first time in COP's entire history, they declared climate justice, key human rights, and liberties."

 Caucasus and Central Asia (EECCA)